-The second annual Cambridge Future Cities Conference will be Tuesday 18th July 2017 at Jesus College.
+The second annual Cambridge Future Cities Conference will be on Tuesday 18th July 2017 at Jesus College.

 The world’s growing population is rapidly urbanising and cities are undergoing rapid transformation, even in the developed world we are facing a number of challenges in how to make our cities efficient, resilient, adaptable and sustainable.
 Key decisions need to be made around the growth and development of cities, how technology is used and how we live together in cities.
 These issues will be critical to the success of cities and real estate investments within them.